MAOMislive/Activity-Selection-Problem/README.md

 It is a problem taken as a Class Test by my Lab mentor.

 # Problem statement
-The profit is the cost of each task X no. of task.
+* The profit is the cost of each task X no. of task.
-Each task will have a name that is a character like a, b, c etc. Later The Activities that are selected have to be printed sequencially.
+* Each task will have a name that can be a character like a, b, c etc.
+* Later the activities that are selected have to be printed sequencially.
-The starting time will be given after the name and the duration is given after that.
+* The starting time and the duration will be given after the name.

 Select the Activities that has more duration and also take the maximum no. of tasks.

 # Examples

 * Input:
-The charge for each activity:
 10
-Enter the no. of activity:
 4
-Enter the name, start time and duration:
 a 2 3
 b 4 2
 c 7 1